johnedstone/bitnami-wordpress-migration/Readme.md

 127.0.0.1                  : ok=7    changed=1    unreachable=0    failed=1    skipped=0    rescued=0    ignored=0
 ```

-This is an indication that the underlying systems have packages to update.
-Run the following commands which reboot your server, and the begin again, i.e. run `ansible-playbook --check ... `
+This is an indication that the underlying system has packages to update.
+Run the following commands, answering yes to the prompts.
+The last command reboots the server, and then begin again, i.e. run `ansible-playbook --check ... `

 ```
-cd # puts you in your home directory sudo apt update #  updates the catalog of system packages indicating what needs to be updated sudo apt full-upgrade # updates all of your packages sudo apt autoclean    # cleans up your packages sudo apt autoremove   # cleans up your packages sudo shutdown -r now  # reboots your server
+cd # changes the current directory to the home directory sudo apt update #  updates the catalog of system packages indicating what needs to be updated sudo apt full-upgrade # updates all of the packages sudo apt autoclean    # cleans up the packages sudo apt autoremove   # cleans up the packages sudo shutdown -r now  # reboots your server
 ```